Probate and Trust Administration

 Trust Administration

 If the deceased person had a revocable living trust, then a trust administration occurs to transfer the assets to the appropriate beneficiaries.
 Within 60 days of the deceased person’s death, a letter is mailed to all of the beneficiaries of the trust as well as the deceased person’s heirs under the laws of intestacy.
 The beneficiaries and heirs at law then have 4 months from the time the letter was mailed to file suit to contest the revocable living trust.
 Notice of the deceased person’s death must be sent to the Office of Financial Recovery.
 The deceased person’s will is still filed with the Superior Court Clerk’s office even if all of the assets are in the name of the trust.
 If not all of the assets are in the name of trust and the assets not in the name of the trust are less than $100,000.00 and not real property, an affidavit of small estate can be used to transfer the assets to the trust.
 If the assets not in the name of the trust are in excess of $100,000.00 or there is real property, then a probate will need to be filed in addition to the trust administration.
 The successor trustee will obtain a new employer identification number for the trust if the deceased person was the trustee up to the end of his or her life.
 A prudent trustee will publish nonprobate notice to creditors.
 Publishing nonprobate notice to creditors will shrink the period in which a creditor can make a claim against the trust to 4 months instead of 24 months.
 The Trustee assembles an inventory of the assets of the trust on the decedent’s date of death.
 A beneficiary or creditor may request a copy of the inventory.
 Creditors are paid before beneficiaries receive distributions from under a trust.
 If the decedent’s assets exceeded the amount exempt from federal and Washington state estate taxes, then an estate tax return must be filed 9 months after the decedent’s death.
-The Trustee then waits to receive the closing letter from the Department of Revenue and Internal Revenue Service which can take up to 18 months if a request for prompt assessment is filed at the same time as the returns.
+The Trustee then waits to receive the closing letter from the Department of Revenue and Internal Revenue Service which currently is about 24 to 30 months.
 After the Trustee has received the closing letter from the Department of Revenue and Internal Revenue Service, the Trustee can then proceed to distribute the assets to the beneficiaries of the trust as directed in the trust.

 Probate

 If a deceased person’s assets have not transferred by any of the processes mentioned earlier, then a probate is used to transfer the assets to the intended beneficiaries.
 A probate can be used whether the deceased person had a will or no will, whether the deceased person owned real property in his or her name or even if the deceased person’s debts exceed the assets.
 The deceased person’s will along with the initial probate documents – a petition, oath, a copy of the death certificate in Whatcom County and order are filed with the court clerk.
 When a judge or court commissioner signs the order opening the probate, then the personal representative receives letters testamentary which state that the personal representative has the power to act on behalf of the estate of the deceased person.
 Within 20 days of the personal representative being appointed, notice is mailed to all of the beneficiaries under the will and to the heirs at law under the laws of intestacy.
 The beneficiaries and heirs at law then have 4 months from when the order opening probate was signed to contest the will of the deceased person.
 Notice of the deceased person’s death must be sent to the Office of Financial Recovery.
 The personal representative will obtain an employer identification number for the estate of the deceased person.
 A prudent personal representative will publish probate notice to creditors.
 Publishing probate notice to creditors will shrink the period in which a creditor can make a claim against the estate of the deceased person to 4 months instead of 24 months.
 The personal representative assembles an inventory of the assets owned by the deceased person on the deceased person’s date of death.
 A beneficiary or creditor may request a copy of the inventory.
 Creditors are paid before beneficiaries receive distributions from under a will.
 If the decedent’s assets exceeds the amount exempt for federal and Washington state estate taxes, then an estate tax return must be filed 9 months after the decedent’s death.
-The personal representative waits to receive the closing letter from the Department of Revenue and the Internal Revenue Service which can take up to 18 months if a request for prompt assessment if filed at the same time as the returns.
+The personal representative waits to receive the closing letter from the Department of Revenue and the Internal Revenue Service which currently is about 24 to 30 months.
 After the personal representative has received the closing letter from the Department of Revenue and the Internal Revenue Service, the personal representative can proceed to distribute the assets to the beneficiaries of a will or according to the laws of intestacy if there was no will.

 Conclusion